THE LITTLE BOY, THE JUDGE, & ME

 The bottom line as I write this on August 29, 2019, is that through the last three decades, I've lived with my wife and two step-children who came from a divorced home, as well as our child.

 The little 2-1/2 year old boy and his 6 year old sister are now a 35 year old man (a building professional, like his biological dad was) and a 39 year old woman (a real estate professional.)
 Our "baby" is now out of college and working, too.

 HOW MY BACKGROUND HELPS ME TO HELP MY CLIENTS

-But I'll tell you that for me, "living divorce" both professionally and personally for the last 32 years has taught me some things that a lot of people don't know: the process of getting a divorce in the real world is "broken."
+But I'll tell you that for me, "living divorce" both professionally and personally for the last 32 years has taught me something that a lot of people don't know: the process of getting a divorce in the real world is "broken."